 A unique aspect of our program involves our outdoor Tree Trunk Amphitheater, a special and safe place where your children will take their first steps toward deliberate self-expression and public speaking.
 These activities will boost their self-confidence and teach them important social skills as they encourage one another.

-Buds & Blossoms meets on Wednesday mornings only!
+Buds & Blossoms, another type of event, meets on Wednesday mornings only!